 These are common signs of underlying venous insufficiency.

-Proper diagnosis begins with a venous ultrasound (Doppler study).
-This non-invasive imaging test allows us to:
+Proper diagnosis begins with a venous ultrasound, also known as a Doppler study.
+This non-invasive evaluation allows us to:

-This is the gold standard for diagnosing venous disease.
+Venous ultrasound is the gold standard for evaluating venous disease.

-Treatment depends on severity and ultrasound findings.
+Treatment recommendations depend on the severity of your symptoms, physical exam, and ultrasound findings.
 Options may include:

 • Compression therapy